-This is one social site that is ideally suited to selling crafts because it is so visual.
-It is also one of the few social networking sites designed to get people off of that site and on to other sites.
+Pinterest is an ideal fit for marketing a craft business because it is so visual.
+It is also one of the few social networking sites designed to get people off of the site and on to other sites.

 That makes Pinterest an excellent opportunity for craft business owners.